-Exactly how how do you test the PSUs out of the iMacs?
+Exactly how how do you test the PSUs out on the Apple iMacs?

 How do you turn on the iMac G5 power supply when it is out of the computer?